ALL COMPETITORS MUST READ THE FOLLOWING

 UNDER NO CIRCUMSTANCES WILL ANY PERSON BE PERMITTED TO ENTER TRANSITION OTHER THAN REGISTERED COMPETITORS.

 No mobile phones, MP3 players , Ipods or earphones are permitted within the transition area.
 Access to and from transition will not be permitted without revealing your body marking.
-The bike racking will be numbered.

 It is important to be aware of those around you in transition as the race will be underway when most of you arrive.
 You are advised to orientate yourself and to make a note of where the entry and exit points are in transition area and listen to instruction given by officials.
 Athletes will be expected to adhere to BTF rules which can be found in the BTF Handbook, the website and at registration.